-Additional receptors will also be placed to resolve residential locations that may not be identified by the grid described above.
+Additional receptors were also placed to resolve residential locations that were not identified by the grid described above.
 In 2020, the Seneca cogeneration facility (SSE) conducted a CAO analysis and worked with LRAPA on this identification process.
-The additional receptors identified in the previous process will be included in this analysis.
+The additional receptors identified in the previous process were included in this analysis.